Barcodes as Summary of Loss Function Topology: Topology of loss surfaces via barcodes

-We recall here the general definition for the full "canonical form" ("barcode") invariants from \cite{B94}.
-Although our algorithm from section \ref{sec-algorithm} is based on definition 1, we need definition 3 below to put things into general framework in which these invariants constitute the full description of the objective function topology.
-The reader interested mainly in the algorithm and the calculations can safely skip this part.
+\textbf{Second definition: invariants of filtered complexes.} We recall here the definition for the full barcode \cite{B94,viterbo:2011}.
+Although our algorithm from section \ref{sec-algorithm} is based on definition \ref{def1}, we need definition \ref{defin2} below to put things into the general framework in which these invariants constitute the full description of the loss function topology and of the global behaviour of the gradient flow.

+Families of gradient flow trajectories emanating from the same singular point decompose the domain $\Theta$ into cells on which the gradient flow behaves uniformly\cite{thom}.

-Chain complex is the algebraic counterpart of intuitive idea representing complicated geometric objects as a decomposition into simple pieces.
+Chain complex is the algebraic counterpart of an intuitive idea representing complicated geometric objects as a decomposition into simple pieces.
 It converts such a decomposition into a collection of vector spaces and linear maps.